stevenjbit/ActiveDirectoryLab/README.md

 </details>

 9. Our final step is to create our client computer, which will be given an IP address and access the internet through our DC.
 First we create a new VM in VirtualBox, assigning it a sufficient amount of processors, RAM and storage.
 Then we adjust the settings of our VM to include bi-directional mouse controls and choose an internal network for the network adapter.
 Then we mount the .iso of Windows 10 we downloaded and install the operating system.
 During installation, be sure to select Windows 10 Pro (otherwise we will not be able to access the domain) and select 'I don't have a product key' and make a local account (selecting 'I don't have internet'), naming it 'user' and don't use a password.
 After installation has finished, right click on the start button, select system, and go to 'rename this PC (advanced)'.
 In the system properties panel, select 'change' and name the computer 'CLIENT1', then click domain and enter our domain name, 'mydomain.com'.
 After clicking OK you will be prompted to enter administrator credentials from our DC.
 After entering those, the computer will restart.
 On the sign in screen, we can choose a user we created from our DC, then we can log in to our domain, just as we would on a corporate network or a school.
 Back on our DC, we will now see our "client" has been given an IP address lease (in Server Manager->tools->DHCP).
 Finally, back on our client computer, we can run 'whoami', 'ipconfig' and 'ping google.com' to see that we are logged in as a user we created, and have full access to the internet through our DC.
-Our lab is now hopefully functioning just as our initial diagram, and we can explore our set up!

 <details>